-Thomas Gibson Supporters Declare ‘#HotchSeesAll’: Hotch Understood The ‘Criminal Minds’ Vision [Opinion]
+Thomas Gibson Supporters Declare #HotchSeesAll: Hotch Understood The ‘Criminal Minds’ Vision [Opinion]

 Is Thomas Gibson’s #NoHotchNoWatch Really What Is Hurting ‘Criminal Minds’

 If Criminal Minds does not correct their mistake soon, Thomas Gibson might be otherwise engaged on the new Dharma and Greg, and Criminal Minds ratings could continue to fade away.
-Although CBS has refused so far to reinstate Thomas Gibson as Hotch, now might be a very good time for them to make an apology and an offer before it is too late.
+Although CBS has refused to reinstate Thomas Gibson as Hotch, now might be a very good time for them to make an apology and an offer before it is too late.

 Thomas Gibson fans at #NoHotchNoWatch, say #HotchRocks and Criminal Minds just doesn’t rock anymore.